 Agriculture boosts external quotations at Turkmen exchange

-The total value of external quotations at Turkmenistan’s commodity exchange saw a rise compared to the previous session, buoyed by gains in the agriculture and light industry sectors, while petrochemicals dipped a bit and other categories held steady.
+The total value of external quotations at Turkmenistan’s commodity exchange saw a rise in the February 18 session compared to the previous one, buoyed by a surge in the agriculture sector, while light industry and construction materials experienced a bit of a dip.

 Access to paid information is limited